 2. Adding safety features to your car

-Installing or buying cars with safety features like ESC systems or anti-theft systems can land you savings on car insurance.
+Installing or buying cars with safety features like anti-theft systems can land you savings on car insurance.

 Insurers will often offer discounts of about 10% for taking a defensive driving course.